zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-where the first equation only holds in the region 1, and the second equation - in the region 2.
+where the first equation only holds in the (homogeneous) region 1, and the second - in the (inhomogeneous) region 2.

 Further, assume that the media are non-magnetic.
 This implies that